Perturbed Fenchel duality and first-order methods: Introduction

 \section{Introduction}

 The central goal of this paper is to highlight an interesting connection between two major threads in convex optimization, namely {\em first-order methods} and {\em Fenchel duality}.
 More precisely, we show that a generic {\em first-order meta-algorithm} generates iterates that satisfy a canonical {\em perturbed} Fenchel duality property.
-The perturbed Fenchel duality property in turn yields a generic convergence result for the meta-algorithm.
-Our developments allow us to unify the best known convergence rates for some of the most popular first-order algorithms including the conditional gradient method, Bregman proximal gradient and subgradient methods, and Bregman proximal fast and universal gradient methods.
+The meta-algorithm relies on some {\em flexibly selected sequence} of points $\{y_k: k=0,1,\dots\}$.
+Specific choices of the sequence $\{y_k: k=0,1,\dots\}$ turn our first-order meta-algorithm into each of the following popular first-order methods: conditional gradient, Bregman proximal gradient, Bregman proximal subgradient, fast Bregman proximal gradient, and universal Bregman proximal gradient.
+The perturbed Fenchel duality property in turn yields a generic convergence result for the meta-algorithm and thereby a unified approach to derive the best known convergence rates for all of the above popular first-order algorithms.

 Each of our two main results (Theorem~\ref{thm.bregman.subgrad} and Theorem~\ref{thm.bregman.grad}) provides a duality relationship between a {\em primal average sequence} and a {\em dual average sequence} of the iterates generated by our first-order meta-algorithm.
 These kinds of average sequences underlie (sometimes implicitly) the construction and analyses of several first-order algorithms, prime examples being the analysis of the mirror descent method~\cite{NemiY83} and the dual averaging method of Nesterov~\cite{Nest05}.
 It is noteworthy that Theorem~\ref{thm.bregman.subgrad} and Theorem~\ref{thm.bregman.grad} do not depend on any assumptions concerning Lipschitz continuity or strong convexity.
 Indeed, our main developments in Section~\ref{sec.bregman} do not rely on any norms at all.
 We build on and extend ideas introduced in~\cite{GutmP18,Pena17}.
 However, unlike these predecessors that apply only to Euclidean proximal methods, the main results in this paper (Theorem~\ref{thm.bregman.subgrad} and Theorem~\ref{thm.bregman.grad}) apply in the more general context of Bregman proximal methods and hold under minimal assumptions.